cordiverse/cordis/README.md

 fork.dispose()
 ```

 Some plugins can be loaded multiple times.
-To unload every forks of a plugin without access to the `ForkScope` instance, we can use `ctx.registry`:
+To unload every fork of a plugin without access to the `ForkScope` instance, we can use `ctx.registry`:

 ```ts
 // remove all forks of the plugin